Francesco Landi (general): Biography

-With the defeat of Murat at the Battle of Tolentino, Ferdinand I of Sicily ascended to the throne of Naples with the name of Ferdinand I of Naples.
-Captain Landi, according to the Casalanza Treaty, will maintain the honors and degrees by taking an oath of loyalty to Ferdinand I of Naples.
-Under the new Bourbon regime, Francesco Landi, confirmed in the rank of captain, was assigned in 1816 to the 3rd regiment of the Regina line, stationed in Bari.
+With the defeat of Murat at the Battle of Tolentino, Ferdinand III of Sicily was restored to the throne of Naples and united his two kingdoms the following year, becoming Ferdinand I of the Two Sicilies.
+Captain Landi, according to the Treaty of Casalanza, maintained his rank and position by taking an oath of loyalty to Ferdinand I. Under the new Bourbon regime, Francesco Landi, confirmed in the rank of captain, was assigned in 1816 to the 3rd regiment of the Regina line, stationed in Bari.
 The Murattian and Sicilian officers, until recently on opposite fields, were to now live together in a condition of hostile rivalry which would tend to worsen following some divisive measures of the Bourbon government.
-The decorations of the Royal Order of the Two Sicilies would be a divisive sign between the two factions and this would generate an underground discontent among the Murattian officers which will lead to the formation of some of these officers of carbonare lodges however there was no records on Francesco Landi's involvement in these carbonare lodges, even if Landi adhered to the constitutional movement of 1820–21 with which Ferdinand I of Naples was forced to grant the constitution, then revoked a few months later with the help of the Austrians.
+The decorations of the Royal Order of the Two Sicilies would be a divisive sign between the two factions and this would generate an underground discontent among the Murattian officers which lead to the joining of some of these officers of Carbonari lodges.
+However there were no records of Francesco Landi's involvement in these Carbonari lodges, even if Landi adhered to the constitutional movement of 1820–21 with which Ferdinand I was forced to grant the constitution, then revoked a few months later with the help of the Austrians.

 In 1818 Francesco Landi married Raffaella De Marinis, belonging to a noble family from Campania and had five children who would serve first in the Two Sicilian army, to then be re-enlisted in the Royal Italian Army.